Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 How does the distribution method work?

-How does the residual value method work?
+How does the net realizable value method work?

-The residual value method focuses on cost and activity accounting.
-It is also known as the subtraction method.
-In joint production, the respective costs are allocated to the products, whereby the input costs are allocated to the main product.
-If the value of the by-products is then subtracted, the result is the value of the main product.
+The net realizable value method focuses on cost and performance accounting.
+It is also referred to as the subtraction method.
+In joint production, costs are assigned to the respective products, with input costs charged to the main product.
+When the value of the by-products is subtracted, the result is the value of the main product.

 How does the market value method work?